 Over time, due to the wear and tear of water passing through, bladders can become weak and break down.
 Cheaper tanks generally have less durable bladders than those of higher quality.

-In some cases, the tank itself may still be in working condition, but certain parts may be malfunctioning.
-It is advised that homeowners should check the pressure of their tanks to detect any potential issues.
+In some cases, the tank itself may still be in working condition, but certain parts, like the bladder, may be malfunctioning.
+Homeowners should check the pressure of their tanks to detect any potential issues.
 This can be done in a few simple steps:

 - Turn your pump breaker off and drain any remaining water left in the tank by turning on a faucet in your water system